xpostudio4/edx-documentation/en_us/developers/source/extending_platform/javascript.rst

         <jsinput gradefn="JSObject.getGrade"
             . . . .

+.. _Grade the Student Response with Python:

 ***************************************
-Grade the Student Response with Python
+Grade Learner Responses with Python
 ***************************************

-To grade a student's interaction with your JavaScript application, you must write Python code in the problem.
-When a student clicks **Check**, the Python code parses the JSON string returned by the application's ``getGrade()`` function and determines if the student's submission is correct or not.
+To grade a learner's interaction with your JavaScript application, you must write Python code in the problem.
+When a learner selects **Check**, the Python code parses the JSON string returned by the application's ``getGrade()`` function and determines if the learner's submission is correct or not.

-.. note:: Grading for JavaScript applications supports determining if a student's submission is correct or not.
+.. note:: Grading for JavaScript applications supports determining if a learner's submission is correct or not.
 You cannot give partial credit with JavaScript applications.

 In the Python code, you must:

 * Enclose all code in a ``script`` element of type ``loncapa/python``.

-* Import ``json``
+* Import ``json``.

-* Define a function that is executed when the student clicks Check.
-This
+* Define a function that is executed when the learner clicks **Check**.
+This function has the following characteristics.
-  function:

   * Is placed before the ``customresponse`` element that defines the problem.
-  * By default is named ``vglcfn``
+  * By default is named ``vglcfn``.
   * Has two parameters:  ``e`` for the submission event, and ``ans``, which is the JSON string returned by the JavaScript function ``getGrade()``.
-  * Must return ``True`` if the student's submission is correct, or ``False`` if it is incorrect.
+  * Must return ``True`` if the learner's submission is correct, or ``False`` if it is incorrect.

-The structure of the Python code in the problem is:
+The Python code in the problem has the following structure.

 .. code-block:: xml